 Meal 3 – Fruit and salad

-1 kg skinless, boneless chicken breast, 2 tbsp coconut sugar, 1 tbsp chili powder, 3 garlic cloves, 1 tsp salt, 1 tsp ground cumin, 1/2 tsp ground pepper, 2 tbsp olive oil, 2 tbsp lime juice.
+1 kg skinless and boneless chicken breast, 2 tbsp coconut sugar, 1 tbsp chili powder, 3 garlic cloves, 1 tsp salt, 1 tsp ground cumin, 1/2 tsp ground pepper, 2 tbsp olive oil, 2 tbsp lime juice

 Meal 1 – Egg and avocado toast

-2 slices protein bread, 1/2 medium-sized avocado, 1 large scrambled egg, salt and chilli flakes to taste.
+2 slices protein bread, 1/2 medium-sized avocado, 1 large scrambled egg, salt and chili flakes to taste

-2 tsp rapeseed oil, 1 large onion, 1 red pepper, 2 garlic cloves, 2 tsp mild chilli powder, 1 tsp ground coriander, 1 tsp ground cumin, 400 g can chopped tomatoes, 400 g can black beans, 1 tsp vegetable bouillon powder, 1 small avocado, handful chopped coriander, 1 lime, juiced.
+2 tsp rapeseed oil, 1 large onion, 1 red pepper, 2 garlic cloves, 2 tsp mild chili powder, 1 tsp ground coriander, 1 tsp ground cumin, 400 g can chopped tomatoes, 400 g can black beans, 1 tsp vegetable bouillon powder, 1 small avocado, handful chopped coriander, 1 lime juiced

 This recipe makes 2 servings.